ICT-CHASE/On-accelerator-training/README.md

-# Neural network training for accelerator with computing errors
+# Neural network training for accelerator with overclocking

 Background: With the advancements of neural networks, customized accelerators are increasingly adopted in massive AI applications.
 To gain higher energy